 Starting from the Flash days, existing server infrastructure still uses RTMP and will be using it for a long time.
 YouTube, Facebook, Twitch - you name it, all of them use RTMP ingestion for live streams.
 If a future app is expected to provide their user with a feature of publishing video streams in social networks, it should use RTMP.
 Therefore, investing into a RTMP library is not a waste of money but quite the opposite.
 In fact, it guarantees the compatibility with most popular content distribution networks.

 VASTreaming RTMP library provides the ability to publish a live stream from almost any client device to a RTMP server.
 Camera, microphone, screen capture, or any other media can be used as a source for live streaming.
-Moreover, on certain platforms, it is possible to mix the following video sources together in real-time:

 Our library has been successfully tested against many RTMP servers such as Wowza, Red5, Azure, and many others.
-In those rare cases when the library doesn’t work with your server, please, be free to contact us, and we provide you with a quick fix adapting the library exactly for your server.
+In those rare cases when the library doesn’t work with your server, please, be free to contact us, and we provide you with a quick fix adapting the library for your particular server.

-VASTreaming RTMP library can also work as a client to receive a stream from a RTMP server and play it on an end user’s device.
+VASTreaming RTMP library can also work as a client to receive a stream from an RTMP server and play it on an end user’s device.
 The necessary UI controls are provided on all supported platforms, developers can easily integrate them in their client-oriented apps.
 One of the big advantages of these controls is very low latency on .NET, Android and iOS, what can be crucial for such applications as surveillance, video chats or video game streaming.

 VASTreaming RTMP library allows creating a simple RTMP server with the ability to ingest published streams as well as re-distribute streams to connected clients.
 In simplest cases, tiny servers of this kind can be used for two-side media communication between two devices.